sciZer0/7/v/README.md

 <h1>10 &nbsp Contributors</h1>

-On the Vote Blockchain, there are 100 Contributors: Validator-Developers who can be contributing in the Vote blockchain.
+On the Vote Blockchain, there are 100 (up to 150) Contributors who can be contributing in the Vote blockchain, necessarily in two roles simultaneously:

+* as Validator, and
+* as Developer.

 Each Contributor is a person (possibly anonymous) with their Public Address.

-The person is appointed to the position of Contributor by users (Voters) through Competitive Quadratic Voting.
+Each applicant (person, possibly anonymous) is appointed to the position of Contributor by users (Voters) through Competitive Quadratic Voting.

-Each applicant (person), in order to prove their qualification and usefulness for the Vote blockchain and through this become Contributor, can use Hyde Park.
+Each applicant (person, possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain and for this can use Hyde Park.

+The first 100 persons (possibly anonymous) are appointed to the positions of Contributor by the Initiative Group.

 Contributors may recieve donations from users (Voters).